How much do solar panels cost in 2025?

 How does net metering work?

-Net metering is a system that lets you send the extra power your panels produce back into the power grid (the big network of wires that carries electricity to everyone’s houses).
+Net metering lets you send the extra power your panels produce back into the power grid (the big network of wires that carries electricity to everyone’s houses).
 In exchange, you get a credit on your electricity bill.

 This also means that if your solar panels don’t generate enough electricity (like on cloudy days), you can still use electricity from the grid without paying for it because you’ve already earned credits through net metering.